nchis09/BonoboFlow/README.md

       --sample_id                 a csv file containing barcode_Ids and sample Ids.
 An example csv file is provided in the BonoboFlow directory

 Other arguments:
-      --barcods                   barcods used during sequencing.
-The default barcoding kits are "EXP-NBD104 EXP-NBD114" --cpu                       cpus to used during the analyis. default is 8 --lowerlength               set the lower length for input reads filter (default: 1000) --upperlength               set the upper length for input reads filter (default: 20000) --memory                    Memory allocated for each process.
-The default is 30 GB --pipeline                  Specify whether you want to do genome assembly or haplotype reconstruction.
-The default is haplotype
+      --cpu                       cpus to used during the analyis. (default: 8) --phred                     minimum sequence quality score (default: 12) --lowerlength               set the lower length for input reads filter (default: 1000) --upperlength               set the upper length for input reads filter (default: 20000) --memory                    Memory allocated for each process. (default: 30 GB) --pipeline                  Specify whether you want to do genome assembly or haplotype reconstruction. (default: haplotype)
-      --genomesize                Only required if you are running genome assembly (default: 5k) --basecalling               Please specify whether you would like to carry out basecalling ON or OFF the default is OFF.
-If the basecalling is ON make sure you provide the raw fast5 or POD5 file
+      --genomesize                Only required if you are running genome assembly (default: 5k) --basecalling               Please specify whether you would like to carry out basecalling (default: OFF).
+If "ON" ensure to provide raw files
+      --contam                    file containing the contaminant sequences that should be removed from the reads Basecalling arguments:
-      --basecallers               you should specify the basecalling tool you want to use with ddorado the default if basecaller and the alternative is duplex
-      --model                     Please specify the spped to run basecalling, the default is sup, the alternatives are fast, hac, for more information vist dorado github
+      --basecallers               specify the basecalling tool (default: basecaller the alternative: duplex) --model                     Please specify the spped to run basecalling, the (default: sup the alternatives: fast, hac)

+Barcoding arguments:
+      --barcods                   barcods used during sequencing. (default: "EXP-NBD104 EXP-NBD114") --min_score_rear_barcode    minimum quality of of rear barcode (default: 75) --min_score_front_barcode   minimum quality of a rear barcode (default: 75)

+mapping argements:
+      --min_mq                    have mapping quality (default: 30)

+Error_correction arguments:
+      --repr_percentile           cluster representative percentile (default: 0.15)
+      --score_threshold           minimum score for two reads to be in the same gene cluster (default: 0.2) --kmer_size                 k-mer size for isoform clustering (default: 11, maximum: 16)

+Haplotype arguments:
+      --maxLD_floats              Maximum local divergence allowed for merging haplotypes. (default: 0.01) --maxGD_floats              Maximum global divergence allowed for merging haplotypes. (default: 0.01) --rmMisassembly_bool        Break contigs at potential misassembled positions (default: False) --correctErr_bool           Perform error correction for input reads (default: False) --minAbun_floats            Minimum abundance for filtering haplotypes (default: 0.02)